 Thermal Gestures is an interactive artwork and an engineering invention.
-It explores the electromagnetic spectrum, thermal emission and heat absorption.
-The exhibit is appearing at science museums and other public venues.
+Artistically, it explores our place in the environment, making visible the invisible.
+Scientifically, it explores the electromagnetic spectrum, thermal emission and heat absorption.
+The exhibit is appearing at galleries, science museums and other public venues.

 "Interactive Artistic Presentation System with Thermographic Imagery"